lupintheforth/docs-en/views/realtime_rest_api.md

 Parameters and the returned value can refer to [One-on-One Chatting/Group Chats query the history messages](realtime_rest_api.html#query history messages) interface.

-## Interface requests frequency limitation
+## Interface requests Frequency Limitation

 Operations related to realtime messages invoking REST API has request frequency and quantity limitations (**realtime message SDK API is not influenced**),  details as follows: